 TR = 2500 ms for rat data (2000 ms for mice), TE1 = 9.13 ms and TE2= 7.37 ms, number of averages=256 for rat data studies (150 for mice data experiments), complex points = 2048 and spectral width = 4401 Hz.
 Fieldmap based shimming (Mapshim) was used.

 Prior to quantifying the water suppressed spectroscopy data, an HLSVD filter with a model order of 25 was used to suppress the residual water peak at 4.7 ppm [27, 28].
 Apodization was performed with a 5 Hz Lorentzian function and zero filling by a factor of two.
 All these steps were performed using jMRUI software [29].
 Metabolite peaks were fitted using QUEST algorithm [30, 31] within the jMRUI.
-A basis set of the metabolites lipid/lactate (Lip+Lac) at 1.3 ppm, N-acetyl- aspartate (NAA) at 2.01 ppm, glutamate-glutamine (Glx), 2.35 and 3.74 ppm, total creatine (tCr), 3.03 ppm, total choline (tCho), 3.2 ppm and myo-inositol + Glycine (mI+Gly), 3.56 ppm were simulated using the NMR scope tool [32] inside the jMRUI.
+A basis set of the metabolites lipid/lactate (Lip+Lac) at 1.3 ppm, N-acetyl- aspartate (NAA) at 2.01 ppm, glutamate-glutamine (Glx), 2.35 and 3.74 ppm, total creatine (tCr), 3.03 ppm, total choline (tCho), 3.2 ppm, myo-inositol + Glycine (mI+Gly), 3.56 ppm and other metabolites including phosphocreatine (at 3.9 ppm), lipid (at 0.9 ppm), aspartate, acetate, alanine, GABA, glucose, glycerophosphocholine, glutathione, N‐acetylaspartylglutamate, phosphorylcholine, scyllo-inositol and taurine were simulated using the NMR scope tool [32] inside the jMRUI.
 The water amplitude was calculated from the unsuppressed water data.
 For scaling the spectra to unsuppressed water signal, the following correction factors were taken into account for the T1 and T2 of water.